 Table 2 Key of Changes with separate worksheets for:

-2.1 Correspondences between AHECC 2016 and 2017 which shows those codes which have changed as a result of the HS 2017 review.
+2.1 Correspondences between iterations of the AHECC – presented in both ‘new to old’ and ‘old to new’ formats.
 The correspondences are presented both from old to new and from new to old.
-The columns are: